filswan/multi-chain-storage/README.md

-#Payment-Bridge
+# Payment-Bridge
+Payment bridge is desgined for make payment from multichain for filecoin storage.
+## Scan Module

-Scan the blockchain, find the event log of the block where the swan payment contract has been executed,  <br>
-and save to the database
+Scan the blockchain, find the event log of the block where the swan payment contract has been executed,and save to the database

 ## Prerequisite
 - golang1.13 (minimum version)